Complete video streaming solution with DASH and HLS support, DRM encryption, and cloud storage integration

 ->save();

-You can define the output location by passing a local path to the output method.
-If the directory doesn't exist, the library will automatically create it for you.
+You can define the output location by passing a local path.
+If the directory doesn't exist, the library will automatically create it:

 $dash = $video->dash()